 wp_make Extension

-The wp_make extension generates Extbase Models and Repositories matching your Content Blocks Record Types.
+The wp_make extension generates Extbase Models and Repositories to match your Content Blocks Record Types.

 Official Documentation